From the Scala World point of view

 Propensive has been in the Scala community for over ten years.
 The company has set itself the goal of developing small libraries that provide functions that facilitate the work of programmers.
 As a result, all libraries have been designed to use the possibilities included in Scala 3.
 Propensive has been organising free developer workshops all over Europe since 2019.

 One of Scala World’s sponsors is Scalac – a software house.
 Scalac is a company that helps companies build IT-related projects.
 It offers workshops, and training and organizes events themselves.
 In addition, they cover topics related to Scala, Java, Data, and many more.

 Scala World’s purpose is to bring you closer to the Scala language, facilitate your work, and present any supporting or side topics.

-The topics covered at the Scala World conference include Data, recursive structures, Scala types and functional programming.
-This conference includes not only speeches of specialists but also outdoor activities, workshops in the Lake District in England.
-Scala World has been operating for six years, but in 2020 Scala World has been cancelled.
-In return, the conference collaborated with VirtusLab, a software development company, and organised Scala Castle, an online version.
+The topics covered at the Scala World conference include Data, recursive structures, Scala types, and functional programming.
+This conference includes not only speeches of specialists but also outdoor activities, and workshops in the Lake District in England.
+Scala World has been operating for six years, but in 2020 Scala World was canceled.
+In return, the conference collaborated with VirtusLab, a software development company, and organized Scala Castle, an online version.
 All talks are available on their youtube channel.

 Where can you find Scala World?

 In 2019, Signify Technology, an innovative technology recruitment company, announced a competition to win tickets to Scala World.
 As a result, Signify is one of the event’s gold sponsors.